perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 ## 8.0 How money contributed to the Fund will be used

-8.1 Money from the Fund is paid by the Treasurer of TPF to individuals or organizations as recommended by the Committee.
+8.1 Money from the Fund is paid by the Treasurer of TPF to individuals or organizations as requested by the Committee.

 8.2 Payments are to be made after a Proposal has been made to the Committee and approved by them.